bhavnao/Code-Quiz/README.md

 # HW-4-Code-Quiz

-We have to create a timed quiz on Javascript fundamentals that stores high scores, has a timer, validate the answers.
+We have to create a timed quiz on Javascript fundamentals that stores high scores, has a timer,function that checks the answer.

 ## Description